-In the first days of caching, active data was simply kept in dynamic random access memory (Dram).
+In the days of caching, active data was simply kept in dynamic random access (Dram).
 Today, we have a wide range of fast media that can be used for cache and tier.

-Storage Class Memory, or Persistent Memory is a set of technologies that are fast like Dram and byte-addressable, but have persistence across power cycles.
+Storage Class , or Persistent is a set of technologies that are fast like Dram and byte-addressable, but have persistence across power cycles.
 Byte addressability means storage can be read and written to, like Dram, one byte at a time, rather than as an entire block of storage.